 Unfortunately, there’s many bad actors out there.
 Cybersecurity hacking attempts are rising during the COVID-19 pandemic, as hackers prey on fear and uncertainty.
 To that end, here are three of the most persistent and damaging COVID-19 driven security threats for small business, along with some tips for mitigating the risks.

 Malware encompasses spyware, viruses, trojans, and other tools hackers use to infect computers.
 The actual programs live on attachments and within software such as PDF viewers.
 Staff members must avoid downloading unapproved programs and understand the types of actions that can lead to malware.

 The COVID-19 outbreak offers opportunity for hackers.
-For example, there’s malware embedded in some live maps of the virus’ spread.
+For example, there’s malware embedded in some’ spread.
 COVID-19 themed malware that wipes a computer clean is also circulating.
 Firewalls and anti-malware programs are a first line of defense for small businesses.
 These programs must use automatic updating for maximum protection so they can detect the latest threats.

 Workers now operating from home are exposing their company’s data and networks.
 They’re using home Wi-Fi, and many are searching on non-approved or dangerous websites.
 Restricting search for remote workers is tricky but is possible through secure search engines.
 Secure search engines and communication platforms like GOFBA limit malware by stopping users from reaching suspicious sites, while still allowing them to access information that pertains to their jobs.
 Small business staff should also limit their information gathering about the COVID-19 pandemic to established news and health organization sites.
 Unknown sites filled with information about pandemic “cures” or various conspiracy theories and other content are likely filled with malware.